Committees and Boards

-The Audit Committee is composed of seven non-executive voting members of Students' Council The committee is responsible for reviewing all Students' Union financial statements, credit card expenditures, and alterations to the Students' Union budget.
+The Audit Committee is composed of seven non-executive voting members of Students' Council The committee is responsible for reviewing all Students' Union and Student Group financial statements, credit card expenditures, election results and alterations to the Students' Union budget.
 The committee is empowered to investigate any inappropriate transactions.

 The Bylaw Committee is composed of seven voting members of Students' Council.
 The committee is responsible for drafting bylaws and referendum/plebiscite questions as required by Students' Council.
 The committee may also make recommendations on bylaws to Students' Council.

-The Council Administration Committee is composed of five voting members of Students' Council as permanent committee members.
-All voting members of Students' Council (excluding proxies) are considered voting members of the committee.
+The Council Administration Committee (CAC) is composed of five voting members of Students' Council as permanent committee members.
+Please note that all voting members of Students' Council (excluding proxies) are considered voting members of the committee.
 The committee has the power to amend Standing Orders of Students' Council and may make recommendations to Students' Council on its structure and committees.
 The committee oversees both the Speaker of Students' Council and the Chief Returning Officer and is the main administration force of Students' Council.

 The Discipline, Interpretation, and Enforcement Board (DIE Board) is the 'court' of the Students' Union, responsible for interpreting and enforcing the Bylaws of the Students' Union.
 It meets only as required.
 DIE Board is often required to meet during elections to rule on challenges to the decisions of the Chief Returning Officer (CRO).

 The Executive Committee, composed of the President, the four Vice-Presidents, and the General Manager (non-voting), are responsible for managing the day-to-day operations of the Students' Union and coordinating its longer-term strategy.
 The Executive Committee has broad powers of recommendation to Students' Council and may act in place of other committees should the other committees not be able to do so.